 In our last blog, we detailed DIY landscaping tricks to hide your air conditioner.
 While landscaping not only adds beauty and value to your home — it can help you save up to 25 percent on your energy costs!
 Considering the Sunshine State is known for its heat and humidity, every homeowner could use extra help when it comes to cutting cooling costs.
 Read on to learn three landscaping ideas to reduce the amount of energy use in your Florida home.

-1. Trees provide natural shade.
+Trees provide natural shade for your home.

 Shade is always welcome during a warm Florida day — but have you heard of evapotranspiration?
 This is the process by which a plant actively moves and releases water vapor.
 Not only does this help keep your home cool, it does so while using less energy.
 Win-win.